High Level View of the Kantara Service Provider Approval Process

 Fill out the below:

-- Service Description – Specification of a Service Subject to Assessment (S3A)
+- Outline Service Description – Specification of a Service Subject to Assessment (S3A)

 - Provide a representative Statement of Conformity (SoC).
 Please refer to Classes of Approval to indicate which SAC is applicable.

-- Accept the terms and conditions of the TMLA** – Kantara-Initiative-IAF-TMLA-v3.1
+- Accept the terms and conditions of the TMLA** – Kantara-Initiative-IAF-Trademark License Agreement

 Submit the complete documentation to secretariat at kantarainitiative.org

-(**) Send these documents to your Contract Review Team as soon as possible.
+(**) Send this document to your Contract Review Team as soon as possible.

 6) Be Assessed & Address Findings.
 Assurance Review Board accepts the initial application and applicant selects and engages a Kantara Accredited Assessor.